pfortune/weathertop-node/README.md

 ## Introduction

-WeatherTop Release 3 is the fifth and penultimate version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
-This version includes all features from the previous release, and adds 6 new features such as Trends, Date/Time stamp, All Stations Summary, Delete Support, Cloud Deployment, and Member Detail Editing.
+WeatherTop Release 4 is the final and most advanced version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
+Building upon the previous versions, this release adds powerful new features like Charts of Trends using Frappe Charts, OpenWeather API integration, and station location mapping with Leafletjs.

 ## Features

-- All features from Release 2
+- All features from Release 3
 - New Features:
-    1. Trends
+    1. Chart of Trends for Temperature, Pressure, and Wind Speed
-    2. Date/Time Stamp on Each Reading
+    2. OpenWeather API Integration
-    3. All Stations Summary
+    3. Map of Stations with Leafletjs on Dashboard
-    4. Station/Reading Delete Support
-    5. Deployed to the Cloud
-    6. Members Can Edit Their Personal Details

-### Trends

-Trends are available for Temperature, Wind Speed and Pressure.
-A trend can be:
+### Chart of Trends for Temperature, Pressure, and Wind Speed

-- Rising (📈): the three most recent measurements are increasing
-- Falling (📉): the three most recent measurements are falling
-- Steady: neither of the above

-### Date/Time Stamp on Each Reading

-Each reading is now timestamped with the current time and date.
+Using Frappe Charts, the Station page now displays visually engaging charts showing trends in Temperature, Pressure, and Wind Speed.

+### OpenWeather API Integration

+This feature allows users to automatically generate the latest reading for their weather stations using the OpenWeather API, making real-time data tracking more efficient.

-### All Stations Summary
+### Map of Stations with Leafletjs

-On the main dashboard, the latest conditions (excluding readings) for each station are displayed.

-### Station/Reading Delete Support

-Delete buttons have been added next to each reading and station for easier data management.

-### Deployed to the Cloud

-The application is now deployed to a cloud service for wider accessibility.

-### Members Can Edit Their Personal Details

-Members now have the option to edit their personal details.
+All the stations are now displayed on a map on the user's dashboard using Leafletjs.
+This visual representation enables easy navigation and understanding of station locations.

 ## Setup and Installation